 People ask me what I want to accomplish in the next 3 years.
 I am glad you asked, because I have so many dreams for our students and challenges to tackle.
-These are issues/priorities I believe are important as the Board determines a strong vision for the upcoming years and the Superintendent implements our vision.
+These are issues/priorities I believe are important as the Board determines a strong vision for the upcoming years.
 (The following are not necessarily listed in order of priority.)

 Students First!
 My mentor, Patricia Paetow always said, “When you take care of students, you take care of everything else.
 You hire the best teachers, ensure strong curriculum and diverse opportunities, provide facilities and take care of families and community.
 When you take care of students, you will do the right thing.”
 Student success is our mission!

 Teachers!
 We must attract and retain the highest quality teachers and staff.
 Teachers are Difference Makers.
 Their direct interaction with our students is the key to learning.
 It is important we provide resources and support for them and their classrooms.
 Educating students changes the future.

 Mental and emotional health.
 Mental and emotional health is an ongoing concern for our students and staff, but it is even more pronounced after the difficult year we experienced.
 School counselors are overworked with educational requirements, so more help is needed for mental and emotional health.
 The district recently went from 2 to 6 social workers to help with emotional needs but, a population of 87,000 students is a big bucket with a small staff to assist.
 Ongoing attention to this area is necessary.
 The school district’s goal is to have well-rounded students who have every educational and co-curricular opportunity to discover the best of themselves, develop their strengths and be ready to take on their futures.